Chauvin trial: Why Minneapolis activists are looking beyond the verdict

 Turning aspirations into policy

-The increase in violent crime in the neighborhoods around the square mirrors a citywide trend and overlaps with a steep loss in police workforce.
+The increase in violent crime in the neighborhoods around the square mirrors a citywide trend and overlaps with a steep loss in police personnel.
 Following last year’s upheaval over Mr. Floyd’s death – rioters torched the 3rd Precinct building and destroyed or damaged 1,500 businesses – the department endured a wave of retirements and resignations, and dozens of other officers have taken extended leaves.

 The exodus has reduced the force by some 200 officers and prompted a lawsuit from a group of residents who seek to force the city to beef up the department to fight the rise in violence.
-Last month, the City Council approved a $6.4 million funding request from police officials to add dozens of more officers, a decision that reform advocates cast as short-sighted.
+Last month, the City Council approved a $6.4 million funding request from police officials to add dozens more officers, a decision that reform advocates cast as short-sighted.

 “You shouldn’t have to choose between no police and violent police,” Ms. Levy Armstrong says.
 “There needs to be other ways to ensure community safety.”